 The importance of design practice and developing hands on approaches to solving engineering projects is becoming increasingly important in industry and academia.
 Multidisciplinary projects are pioneering the way we think and engage with technology.
-From MIT’s prestigious Media Lab to Google and Space-X, the future of innovation relies on students with equally creative and analytic backgrounds.
+From MIT’s prestigious Media Lab, to Google and Space-X, the future of innovation relies on students with equally creative and analytic backgrounds.

 STEM for Rising 9th and 10th Graders

 Two-week, non-credit residential program focused on STEM subjects and taught on Brown’s campus.
-For students completing grades 8-9 by June 2019; minimum age of 14 and maximum age of 15 by the start of the program.Visit Program Page Learn How to Apply
+For students completing grades 8-9 by June 2020; minimum age of 14 and maximum age of 15 by the start of the program.Visit Program Page Information Sessions Learn How to Apply